-Many of the materials we encounter in our daily life are neither perfectly elastic solids nor simple Newtonian fluids, and attempts to describe these materials as being either fluid or solid often fail.
-Try for instance to determine which material has the higher ``viscosity'' between whipped cream or thick syrup.
-When moving a spoon through these two materials we would clearly conclude that syrup is the more viscous fluid, but if we leave these two fluids at rest, the syrup will readily flatten and become horizontal under the force of gravity while whipped cream will retain its shape for a long time.
-In that case, we would instead conclude that whipped cream is more viscous than syrup (Fig.~\ref{fig:Ch1Fig1}).
-This apparent contradiction stems from the fact that the syrup is a Newtonian fluid, whereas whipped cream is not a true fluid at all, and its flow properties cannot simply be reduced to a single number, such as the viscosity.
-Whipped cream does not flow if the imposed stress is below a threshold value, but it can flow rather easily after this value is exceeded.
+Many of the materials that we encounter in our daily life are neither perfectly elastic solids nor simple Newtonian fluids, and attempts to describe these materials as being either fluid or solid often fail.
+Take, for instance, whipped cream and thick syrup.
+When moving a spoon through these two materials, one would conclude that syrup is the more viscous fluid.
+However, when left at rest, the syrup will readily flatten and become horizontal under the force of gravity, while whipped cream will retain its shape for a long time, suggesting that, actually, the whipped cream is more viscous than syrup (Fig.~\ref{fig:Ch1Fig1}).
+This paradox stems from the fact that the syrup is a Newtonian fluid, whereas whipped cream is not a simple fluid at all, and its flow properties cannot be reduced to a single number such as its viscosity.
+Whipped cream does not flow if the imposed stress is below a threshold value and flows rather easily after this value is exceeded.
 This threshold rheology is the defining feature of {\it yield stress materials}.
-Classical examples of yield stress materials include paints, foams, wet cement, cleansing creams, mayonnaise, tooth paste, etc.
+Classical, everyday examples of yield stress materials include paints, foams, wet cement, cleansing creams, mayonnaise, and tooth paste.

-This long list of ordinary products demonstrates that yield stress materials are widely used in pharmaceutical and cosmetic applications.
-Other application fields include oil industry, where estimating the minimum pressure requested to restart a gelled crude oil pipeline is crucial \cite{Chang:1999}.
-The yield stress is also relevant for instance to the concrete and the dairy product industries, where its value is related to the size of air bubbles that remain trapped in the material and affect its final properties \cite{Aken:2001,Kogan:2013}.
-Therefore, the physical, and more particularly, the flow properties of these types of materials are important for their formulation and handling.
-In this sense, it is of paramount importance to characterize more quantitatively the force threshold to obtain a flowing material, {\it the yield stress}, as this represents the characteristic force needed to make the material flow.
+Besides pharmaceutical and cosmetic applications, yield stress materials are also used in the oil industry, where estimating the minimum pressure required to restart a gelled crude-oil pipeline is crucial \cite{Chang:1999}.
+The yield stress is also relevant to the concrete and dairy product industries, where its value is related to the size of air bubbles that may remain trapped in the material and directly affect its properties \cite{Aken:2001,Kogan:2013}.
+In all these fields, it is of paramount importance to characterize as quantitatively as possible the force threshold needed to make the material flow, i.e., {\it the yield stress}.